opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

     2 + Before going any further, declare the unique context of your page, using the `odsDatasetContext <https://help.opendatasoft.com/widgets/#/api/ods-widgets.directive:odsDatasetContext>`_ widget.
-This will allow our widgets to interact with one another -and it always is the proper way to build a dashboard.
+This will allow our widgets to interact with one another - and it always is the proper way to build a dashboard.

 .. admonition:: Important
    :class: important